kiwitcms/Kiwi/docs/source/guide/admin.rst

 Test plans
 ~~~~~~~~~~

-This screen provides a list of all the test plans in TCMS.
+This screen provides a list of all the test plans in Nitrate.
 The **Add
 test plan** link can be used to create a test plan.
 For more
 information, see Creating a Test Plan.